glafkv/appel1/README.txt

 How to Run:
 	Type these commands into the command line: make 		//this compiles the project
-		./proj1 -h	//display the program options
+		./appel1 -h	//display the program options
-		./proj1 -i <inputfilename> -o <outputfilename> 	//you choose the filenames, you can also
+		./appel1 -i <inputfilename> -o <outputfilename> 	//you choose the filenames, you can also
 								//type it in the other way.
-		./proj1 -i <inputfilename> 	//filename is your choice, output file is called output.dat ./proj1 -o <outputfilename>	//filename is your choice, input file is called input.dat ./proj1		//filenames are both default to input.dat and output.dat make clean	//remove all the files from when compiled
+		./appel1 -i <inputfilename> 	//filename is your choice, output file is called output.dat ./appel1 -o <outputfilename>	//filename is your choice, input file is called input.dat ./appel1		//filenames are both default to input.dat and output.dat make clean	//remove all the files from when compiled

 Issues:
-	If the user types in ./proj1 -o output.dat -i input.dat or 	     ./proj1 -o output.dat
-	it will print "Unknown option", but still prints to the files properly.
+	My code compiles and works, it just doesn't do 100% of what it's supposed to.
+Trust me, I worked on this for days on end trying to make it work, but unfortunately, I ran out of time.
+I turned in my best copy.